Immanuel Wallerstein: Theory

 Wallerstein's most important work, The Modern World-System, appeared in four volumes between 1974 and 2011.
 In it, Wallerstein drew on several intellectual influences.
-From Karl Marx, Wallerstein took the underlying emphasis on economic factors and their dominance over ideological factors in global politics, and such ideas as the dichotomy between capital and labor, while criticizing the traditional Marxian view of world economic development through stages such as feudalism and capitalism, and while criticizing as well its account of the process of accumulation of capital, and of dialectics.
+From Karl Marx, Wallerstein took the underlying emphasis on economic factors and their dominance over ideological factors in global politics, and such ideas as the dichotomy between capital and labor, while criticizing deterministic or teleological Marxian views of world economic development through stages such as feudalism and capitalism.
 From dependency theory, he took the key concepts of "core" and "periphery".

 However, Wallerstein named Frantz Fanon (1925-1961), Fernand Braudel (1902-1985), and Ilya Prigogine (1917-2003) as the three individuals who exerted the greatest influence "in modifying my line of argument (as opposed to deepening a parallel line of argument)."
 In The Essential Wallerstein, he stated that: "Fanon represented for me the expression of the insistence by those disenfranchised by the modern world‑system that they have a voice, a vision, and a claim not merely to justice but to intellectual valuation."; that Braudel, for his description of the development and political implications of extensive networks of economic exchange in the European world between 1400 and 1800, "more than anyone else made me conscious of the central importance of the social construction of time and space and its impact on our analyses."; and that "Prigogine forced me to face the implications of a world in which certainties did not exist – but knowledge still did."

 Wallerstein also stated that another major influence on his work was the "world revolution" of 1968.
 A member of the faculty of Columbia University at the time of the student protests, he participated in a faculty committee that attempted to resolve the dispute.
 He argued in several works that this revolution marked the end of "liberalism" as a viable ideology in the modern world system.
 He also argued that the end of the Cold War, rather than marking a triumph for liberalism, indicates that the current system has entered its 'end' phase: a period of crisis that will end only when it is replaced by another system.
 Wallerstein anticipated the growing importance of the North–South divide at a time when the main world conflict was the Cold War.

 Wallerstein was often mocked for arguing since 1980 that the United States is a "hegemon in decline", but since the Iraq War this argument has become more widespread.
 During this time, Wallerstein also argued that the development of the capitalist world economy was detrimental to a large proportion of the world's population.
 Like Marx, Wallerstein predicted that capitalism will be replaced by a socialist economy, a view held in the 1970s, but reassessed in the 1980s.
 He concluded that the successor system(s) is unknowable.

 Wallerstein both participated in and wrote about the World Social Forum.